1. Pilgrim’s Progress by John Bunyan, 1678

 John Bunyan was a Christian minister.
 During his life, Anglican England oppressed anyone who was not in accordance with their church policies.
 John Bunyan, a dissenter, believed that submission to God and his morals was more significant than compliance with man’s rules.
 As a consequence of his convictions, he was jailed for more than a decade.

 The spiritual journey of Bunyan inspired many profound revelations about faith and fellowship which led to the creation of the Pilgrim’s Progress.
+This is a go-to Christian book for understanding the power of faith.

 Summary and Significance of Pilgrim's Progress